| | | | |

 1. Grease: Grease an 8″ x 4″ loaf pan with oil.

-2. Whisk Dry Ingredients: In a large bowl, sift the gluten-free all-purpose flour, xanthan gum (if using), psyllium husk powder, instant yeast, and sugar.
+2. Whisk Dry Ingredients: In a large bowl, sift the gluten-free all-purpose flour, xanthan gum (if using), psyllium husk powder, instant yeast, sugar and salt.
 Whisk well to combine.

 3. Blend: Process the mashed potatoes and eggs in a high-speed blender until you get a thick, creamy yellow mixture.